-Destiny is an online sci-fi first-person shooter developed by Bungie and published by Activision for the Xbox One, PlayStation 4, Xbox 360, and PlayStation 3 on September 9, 2014.
-It marks Bungie's first foray away from the Halo series since its creation (and their first game for Sony consoles since Oni).
+Destiny is a sci-fi open-world first-person shooter developed by Bungie and published by Activision for the Xbox One, PlayStation 4, Xbox 360, and PlayStation 3 on September 9, 2014.

 Unlike Bungie's past work, Destiny is built around custom characters.
 The game has a class-based system, and three classes--Hunter, Titan, and Warlock.
 In addition to firing rifles, pistols, rocket launchers, and sniper rifles, players will also have access to magic-like abilities, granted by the Traveler.

 Three weapons can be equipped at a time, and more can be carried in the inventory.
 The three slots are called "primary", "special", and "heavy".
 Every player also has a small speeder bike vehicle currently called the Sparrow and can be used to traverse larger areas.
-Characters will also have access to their own customizable spaceship, but it will not be player controlled nor will there be space combat.
-It's more of a means to fast travel.
+Characters have access to a space ship to traverse between planets in the solar system.
 Glimmer, small blue bits that drop from killed enemies, is a currency needed to buy new weapons, pieces of armor, vehicles, and other cosmetic items as well as upgrade some weapons and armor.

-As an online-only game, Destiny will feature separate, third-person social spaces where players can collect, group up, and prepare for the missions ahead.
-Some mission zones will also be public spaces, allowing for players to encounter each other while out in the field and group up on-the-fly.
+Destiny is an online only game, so features separate, third-person social spaces where players can collect, group up, and prepare for the missions ahead.
+Planets can be patrolled outside of any set mission parameters, where other players, public events and materials for upgrading items or quests to earn new ones can be found.
 Bungie has stated that the goal is to not show lobbies, matchmaking, or connection screens, instead delivering a more seamless experience.
 Player-versus-player combat will not be a factor out in the general world, but instead the game features The Crucible, a special location that is traveled to by players in order to participate in PVP gametypes.
 Player counts for public spaces are not known at this time and will likely vary depending on the platform and network connection of the player.

 Destiny is a loot driven game.
 Weapons, armor, and wearable items can be found in the world when players are on a mission or just exploring, bought from various vendors at The Tower, gained as rewards for completing challenges, or randomly received for competing in The Crucible.
 When loot is collected from a killed enemy only one player needs to run over the glowing orb representing the loot and it will automatically be distributed among the group if the player isn't alone.
 All armor and clothing items will have properties that effect gameplay.
 Exotic gear is the name Bungie has given to rare items within the world of Destiny.
 These items will have a unique look to them and special names.